nlbdotdev/map-builder/README.md

 # Map Builder
 Map Builder is a web application that allows users to build maps with customized locations.
 Currently users can add nodes, rename, and move them.
-MB is built with JS, HTML, CSS, and JQuery.
+MB is built with JS, HTML, CSS, and jQuery.

 ## Features